CryptoAdvised/CleanFill/README.md

 # ClearFill
 ClearFill is a python library you can use to fill a matrix using various predictions techniques.
+This is useful in the context of collaborative filtering.
+It can be used to predict items rating.

 # How it works
 ClearFill take in a numpy array matrix containing NaN and fill them with estimated value.
 For a demonstration simply look at test.py